klaxalk/linux-setup/README.md

   * **vim-exchange** - allows exchaning two target locations
   * **vim-unimpaired** - clever new keybindings for e.g. quickfix and buffers

-#### Plugins you don't need to know about (they are "passive" and their features integrate "seemlessly")
+Plugins you don't need to know about (their features integrate "seemlessly"):

   * **Vundle** - vim plugin manager
   * **jellybeans.vim** - color scheme